bhits/common-libraries/common-libraries/i18n-jpa-support/README.md

 # I18n JPA Support

-This library can be used to enhance entities or objects to have i18n support that are dynamically looked up from a `I18nMessageRepository` JPA repository.
+This library can be used to enhance entities or objects to have i18n support that are dynamically searched in a `I18nMessageRepository` JPA repository.

 Steps to utilize this library:
 1. [Add `i18n-jpa-support` Dependency to the Project](#1-add-i18n-jpa-support-dependency-to-the-project)